austozi/selfhosted/README.md

 ## Security

 The following table summarises the application features that may help determine whether to expose the applications publicly, and measures to harden them if necessary.
-I usually implement HTTP basic authentication as an additional security layer for public-facing applications that do not offer built-in two-factor authentication (2FA).
-However, doing so breaks the mobile apps.
+Enforce two-factor authentication (2FA) for any application that offers it.
+For any that do not, implement HTTP basic authentication as an additional security layer if it is to be made available on the public internet.
+However, be aware that HTTP basic authentication will break most the mobile apps that need access to the public API.

 | Application        | Primary authentication | 2FA  | Mobile app | fail2ban |
 |--------------------|------------------------|------|------------|----------|